Wanted man's two years on the run ended by Northamptonshire Police Euro 2020 domestic abuse crackdown

 Police have also released photos of a number of men currently wanted in connection with domestic abuse incidents in the county, although one has since handed himself in and another arrested.

-The remaining five men are not connected to one another and are wanted on suspicion of separate offences.
+Six remaining men pictured are not connected to one another and are wanted on suspicion of separate offences.
 They are (top row, left to right)

 Riu Nunes, aged 26, has links to Corby – Ref no 20000570422